deshaniabeykoon/Tech-Portfolio/AvonRiver/Readme.md

-# 📊 Assignment 01 - Data Analysis & Engineering
+# 📊 Avon River - Data Analysis & Engineering

 This project demonstrates my ability to work as both a **Data Analyst** and **Data Engineer**.
 It includes data cleaning, transformation, exploratory data analysis (EDA), and visualization using Python.